johnshearing/PrivateKeyVault/README.md

 When prompted, login in with the username pi and with the new password you just created.

+#### Change the System Font Size and Type
+Buttons on system dialog boxes will be off the screen and you will not be able to access them unless you set the system font size.
+You will have to make the font small at first and then you can make it large again.
+This forces the system to put values in some configuration file where currently none exist.
+Press the **CTRL+ESC** to open the main menu.
+Or if you want click on the raspberry.
+Arrow down to **Preferences** and then select the **Appearance Settings** menu option.
+Click on the **System** tab.
+Select a small font and then click the **OK** button.
+Then do the same thing again but select a larger font
+Roboto 12 is the font I use.
+This seems to be the largest font I can have that will allow the entire dialog box to fit on the screen.

 #### Switch to American keyboard layout if you are American
 Open the raspberry pi's command line interpreter.
 It's the forth icon from the top left on the menu bar.